RyanKastl/DeviceTracker/README.md

 ## Infrastructure
 - DeviceTracker runs a python Flask backend and an Angularjs frontend.
 - Requires authentication via cookies in a browser or an api key supplied by a client.
-- Monitors devices by their MAC addresses.
+- Monitors devices by their MAC addresses using pyshark, a python wrapper for tshark, the CLI for Wireshark.

 ## Setup
 1. The web server requires Python3 and Flask.